nodekit-io/nodekit-cli/templates-build/doc/readme.md

   |--nodekit-plugin-camera/
 ```

-#### config.xml
+#### nodekit.json

 Configures your application and allows you to customize the behavior of your project.
-See also [config.xml reference documentation][config.xml ref]
+See also [nodekit.json reference documentation][nodekit.json ref]

 #### app/